-- If a financial company is granted a business license for financial investment business, the company will be allowed to add a new business within the licensed category with registration only: - For banks, the FSC will allow sales of OTC derivatives of currency, interest rate, commodity and credit as part of efforts to integrate different sectors of the financial industry to boost efficiency; - Domestic financial companies will be permitted to operate overseas businesses which are not allowed under the Korean law in a foreign country as long as such businesses are permitted under the country's law; - Non-banking financial institutions such as insurers and brokerage firms will be allowed to own overseas banks. - On September 4, 2014, FSC announced its plan to revise the regulations on financial investment business, and the issuance and public disclosure, etc. of securities, in order to support its roadmap for the development of Korea's derivatives market (announced on June 17) and financial regulatory reform (announced on July 10).
+- If a financial company is granted a business license for financial investment business, the company would be allowed to add a new business within the licensed category with registration only; - For banks, FSC would allow sales of OTC derivatives of currency, interest rate, commodity and credit as part of efforts to integrate different sectors of the financial industry to boost efficiency; - Domestic financial companies would be permitted to operate overseas businesses which are not allowed under the Korean law in a foreign country as long as such businesses are permitted under the country's law; - Non-banking financial institutions such as insurers and brokerage firms would be allowed to own overseas banks. - On July 15, 2014, FSC announced its plan to ease regulations on license system for financial investment business, which includes integrating business units for license, currently overly subdivided, and simplifying license process.
+A draft bill to revise relevant laws and supervision regulations would be submitted to the National Assembly by the end of this year.
+Measures that can be taken without law revision would be implemented in September. - On September 4, 2014, FSC announced its plan to revise the regulations on financial investment business, and the issuance and public disclosure, etc. of securities, in order to support its roadmap for the development of Korea's derivatives market (announced on June 17) and financial regulatory reform (announced on July 10).

-On derivatives, the FSC stated that financial investment business entities would have to establish internal control standards that limit maximum losses by derivatives proprietary trading to 50 percent of net working capital to avoid risk by excessive derivatives proprietary trading.
+On derivatives, FSC stated that financial investment business entities would have to establish internal control standards that limit maximum losses by derivatives proprietary trading to 50 percent of net working capital to avoid risk by excessive derivatives proprietary trading.